ROBERT SIEGEL, Host:

 UC Berkeley computer scientist David Wagner led the effort.

-Mr. DAVID WAGNER (Computer Scientist, University of California Berkeley): We found the voting systems — all three of them that we looked at — were susceptible to computer viruses.
+DAVID WAGNER: We found the voting systems - all three of them that we looked at - were susceptible to computer viruses.

 An attacker could craft a specially tailored computer virus that could spread throughout a county, and once it infected all the voting machines in the county, could miscount or misrecord the votes.
 It could potentially throw a close election.